RMS Empress of Britain (1930): Gold and salvage

-It was suspected that she had been carrying gold.
+It was suspected the vessel had been carrying gold.
 The British Empire was shipping gold to North America to improve its credit and pay its debt (bills for supplies).
 South Africa was a gold producer, and Empress of Britain had recently berthed in Cape Town.
 Most of the consignments of gold were transported from Cape Town to Sydney, Australia, and from there to America; there were not enough suitable ships and the gold was frequently held up in Sydney.
 It is possible that, as a result of this delay, Empress of Britain was taking gold from Cape Town to England, from where it could be moved across the Atlantic.

 On 8 January 1949, the Daily Mail reported that a salvage attempt was to be made in the summer of that year.
 There were no follow-ups, and the story contained errors.
 In 1985, a potential salvager received a letter from the Department of Transport Shipping Policy Unit saying the gold on board had been recovered.

 In 1995, salvagers found the Empress of Britain upside-down in 500 ft of water.
 Using saturation diving, they found that the fire had destroyed most of the decks, leaving a largely empty shell rising from the sea floor.
 The bullion room, however, was still intact.
 Inside was a skeleton but no gold.
 It is suspected the gold was unloaded when the Empress of Britain was on fire and its passengers evacuated.
 The body inside the bullion room may have been that of someone involved in salvage.

 In popular culture

 In 1990, Robert Seamer wrote The Floating Inferno: The Story of the Loss of the Empress of Britain.
 He was on the ship when she was torpedoed and sunk.
 The 1989 novel The White Empress by Lyn Andrews is set on board Empress of Britain.
 The 2018 novel Empress by Brian McPhee was inspired by the ship, and features a fictionalised account of the skeleton in the bullion room.
 The 1993 novel 'Closed Circle' by Robert Goddard partly takes place on board 'Empress of Britain'.
+Canadian author Bryn Turnbull's The Woman Before Wallis (2020) includes several scenes set aboard Empress of Britain.